Namalomaa/libft/README.md

 * Understanding edge cases and design decisions
 * Reviewing and explaining existing code

-All code was written, tested, and understood by the author in compliance with the 42 AI usage guidelines.
+All code was written, tested, and understood in compliance with the 42 AI usage guidelines.

 ---